Anton Schübirz von Chobinin: Montenotte Campaign

-On 4 March 1796, Schübirz found himself elevated to the rank of General-major in Johann Peter Beaulieu's Austrian army of Italy.
+On 4 March 1796, Schübirz found himself elevated to the rank of Generalmajor in Johann Peter Beaulieu's Austrian army of Italy.
 That spring he was assigned to command 10 squadrons of the Archduke Joseph Hussar Regiment Nr.
 2 at Pavia and several squadrons of the Mészáros Uhlans near Lodi.
 He led these troops during the Montenotte Campaign in April.

 During the campaign, Bonaparte's army badly defeated the Sardinian army and forced the Kingdom of Sardinia to sue for peace.
 The small Austrian Auxiliary Corps, which fought under Sardinian command, was placed in a tight spot when its allies laid down their arms.
 Since its previous commander, Giovanni Marchese di Provera had been captured at the Battle of Millesimo, Beaulieu appointed Schübirz to bring the Corps to safety.
 In this he was successful, though he had to make a circuitous march in order to get away.